 If your parrot’s claws are overgrown, you’ll notice the following signs:

 - Long, curly, or twisted claws.
 The claws should have a curve, but they shouldn’t curl back on themselves like a sheep’s horn.

 - Flaky appearance.
 This is due to the shedding of layers of keratin.

 - Difficulty grasping objects.
 It may struggle to pick up and position items.

 - Perching behavior.
 You may notice your parrot prefers to stand on a flat surface rather than a perch.

-- Climbing and walking becomes uncomfortable.
+- Movement.
+Climbing and walking become uncomfortable.

 Why Do Parrots Bite Their Nails?

 Parrots bite at their nails when the length makes grasping and walking difficult, but there are other explanations.